Ashhurst Domain

 • Have consideration for other campers

-• Leave the campground as you would like to find it
+• Leave the campground as you'd like to find it

 A great spot for birdwatching

-Enjoy an encounter with endangered waterfowl in the Domain's wetland area, or catch a glimpse of white-faced herons, pied stilts, swans and numerous species of duck from the elevated viewing platform.
-Important for species conservation, the wetland is a storehouse for plants and insects, and helps with the region's flood control.
+Enjoy an encounter with endangered waterfowl in the Domain's wetland area.
+Or catch a glimpse of white-faced herons, pied stilts, swans and ducks from the elevated viewing platform.
+The wetland is a storehouse for plants and insects.
+But it's not only important for species conservation.
+It also helps with the region's flood control.

 Photo shows closeup of child gazing upwards and touching the trunk of a huge tree.